-All the details and practical tips on throwing a precious baby gender reveal party.
+All the details and practical tips on how to plan a baby gender reveal party.
 Includes FREE PRINTABLES with ideas for food, decor and reveal.

 As of a few months ago I hadn’t even heard of a baby gender reveal party, but today I’m here to share all the details of the fabulous way we celebrated our first grandchild on the way.

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 When our oldest daughter and son-in-law announced that they were expecting our first grandchild we were so thrilled!
 Rachel immediately started talking about a gender reveal party and I hightailed it over to Pinterest to see what she was talking about!

 (I should have known at this point that we would go into “planning prep” as a team since Rachel’s wedding was a DIY for most every detail.
 Rachel and Donny did the bulk of the party work, but I have the pleasure of sharing it!)

 As the weeks progressed Rachel found out she would have an ultrasound right at 20 weeks and we planned the party for the next day.

 It should be noted that the doctor told Rachel and Donny that it was possible that they wouldn’t be able to tell the gender at the ultrasound appointment.

 At this point, my planner daughter immediately said that was NOT a possibility since we were having a party that totally depended on knowing the gender!

 1. Decide on location.